-The students will make a variety of cheeses, including cottage, baker's, cream, pimento, club, neufchâtel, and camembert.
+The students will make a variety of cheeses, including cottage, baker's cream, pimento, club, neufchatel, and camembert.

 210. Ice Cream.
-Credit, one and one-half hours.
+Three hours a week.
 Lecture periods, to be arranged.
 Dairy Building 222.
 Practice, by appointment.
 Dairy Building E 122.
-Assistant Professor Fisk and Mr. --.
+Assistant Professor Fisk and Mr.---.

-The subject matter covered in the lectures consists of the successive steps in the making of ice cream; it will include, also, allied subjects, such as types of machines; refrigeration; quality of materials used; marketing; business management; factory construction and equipment.
+The subject matter covered in the lectures consists of the successive steps in the making of ice cream; it will include also allied subjects, such as types of machines; refrigeration; quality of materials used; marketing; business management; factory construction and equipment.